Settling the Robust Learnability of Mixtures of Gaussians: Putting Everything Together

 Clearly we can ensure $d_{\TV}(G_i, \widetilde{G_i}) \leq 1/2$.
 Thus, by Lemma \ref{lem:distance-between-gaussians} and the assumption about $R_1, \dots , R_l$, $d_{\TV}(\widetilde{G_{i_1}}, G_{i_2}) \geq 1 - \poly(\eps')$ for all $G_{i_2}$ where $i_2$ is not in the same piece of the partition as $i_1$.
 Let $c$ be such that

 By Lemma \ref{lem:prob-ratios},

 and combining the above two inequalities, we deduce

-Since we are only summing over $O_k(1)$ pairs of components, as long as $\eps'$ is sufficiently small compared to $k, A, b$, the expected fraction of misclassified points is $\poly(\eps')$.
-We are then done by Markov's inequality. \end{proof}
+Since we are only summing over $O_k(1)$ pairs of components, as long as $\eps'$ is sufficiently small compared to $k, A, b$, the expected fraction of misclassified points is $\poly(\eps')$. \\\\ Next, note that the clustering depends only on the comparisons between the values of the pdfs of the Gaussians $\widetilde{G_1}, \dots , \widetilde{G_k}$ at each of the samples $X_1, \dots , X_n$.
+Since $n = \poly(d/\eps)$ for some sufficiently large polynomial, applying Lemma \ref{lem:VCdim} and Lemma \ref{lem:uniformconvergence} completes the proof (note that the fraction of corrupted points is at most $\eps$ so it does not matter how they are clustered). \end{proof}

 Combining Lemma \ref{lem:const-accuracy}, Claim \ref{claim:exists-good-partition}, Lemma \ref{lem:find-good-clusters} and Theorem \ref{thm:full-close-case}, we can show that at least one of the sets of candidate parameters that our algorithm outputs is close to the true parameters. \begin{lemma} Let $k, A, b > 0$ be constants.
 There is a sufficiently large function $G$ and a sufficiently small function $g$ depending only on $k,A,b$ such that given an $\eps$-corrupted sample $X_1, \dots , X_n$ from a mixture of Gaussians $\mcl{M} = w_1G_1 + \dots + w_kG_k \in \R^d$ where \begin{itemize} \item The $w_i$ are all rational with denominator at most $A$ \item $d_{\TV}(G_i, G_j) \geq b$ \end{itemize} and $n \geq (d/\eps)^{G(k,A,b)}$, with $0.999$ probability, among the set of candidates output by {\sc Full Algorithm}, there is some $\{\widetilde{w_1}, \widetilde{G_1}, \dots , \widetilde{w_k}, \widetilde{G_k} \}$ such that for all $i$ we have